-Obtain the authorization of the Ministry of Economy for the use of a corporate name, in accordance with the provisions of the Foreign Investment Law.
+Obtain the authorization of the Ministry of Economy for the use of a corporate name, following the provisions of the Foreign Investment Law.
 To do so, it is necessary to enter the Ministry of Economy's computer system to verify whether the name to be used is available.
 The estimated time for this procedure is about two working days; however, such time may vary if the name chosen by the company is already being used by another company.

 Protocolization of special power of attorney granted to a person in Mexico before a Notary Public, in case the partners or shareholders cannot appear in person to carry out the necessary steps to incorporate the company.
 The power of attorney granted abroad must be legalized or apostilled in case the country of origin is a signatory of the Hague Treaty.
 In addition, if the power of attorney was written in a language other than Spanish, it must be translated by an expert translator.
 The estimated time for the notarization is two to three working days.

-Provide the notary public with the following information of each of the partners or shareholders that will make up the company, in order to comply with the provisions of the Law for the Prevention and Identification of Operations with Resources of Illicit Origin.
+Provide the notary public with the following information of each of the partners or shareholders that will make up the company, to comply with the provisions of the Law for the Prevention and Identification of Operations with Resources of Illicit Origin.
 It is necessary to provide the following information:

-Name, nationality and address
+Name, nationality, and address